selvapn/DevOps-Course-Starter/README.md

 ## Dependencies

+This project require to have account in trello, create a account in trello and update .env file with api key and token

 The project uses a virtual environment to isolate package dependencies.
 To create the virtual environment and install required packages, run the following from your preferred shell:

 ```bash